 TECHNOLOGY AND DENIM

 Against the backdrop of extensive expansion, the Munich Fabric Start trade show reaffirms its position as an interactive communications platform.
 Its recently created segment, Keyhouse, is an innovation and creative center for smart textiles and future fabrics.
-At the upcoming event this zone will welcome 1,000 suppliers presenting in the Fabrics and Additionals sections and host seminars and panel discussions on the topic ‘Fashion Goes Technology’.
+At the upcoming event, this zone will welcome 1,000 suppliers presenting in the Fabrics and Additionals sections and host seminars and panel discussions on the topic ‘Fashion Goes Technology’.
 The Bluezone sector has been expanded by an additional hall and will see more than 100 denim and sportswear suppliers.

 January 31 – February 2, 2017